lalit-shendage/quiz-app/README.md

 1. Start the application
 2. Open Postman and import the provided collection file
 3. The collection includes pre-configured requests for each API endpoint.
 You can send requests to the corresponding endpoints and examine the responses.
+4. you can check the hosted server in postman by replacing http://localhost:3000 by https://quiz-app-backend-uj0z.onrender.com

 **Note**: Make sure to update the request URLs and data as needed based on your local environment and specific API configurations.
 ## Authors